 On Tuesday Nokia unveiled a new version of Symbian software, with new icons, improved text input, faster Internet browsing and a refreshed Ovi Maps application.

-"Several Nokia executives have attempted to walk back from Elop's February comments and limit the damage he did to Symbian products," said Tero Kuittinen, analyst at MKM Partners.
+"Several Nokia executives have attempted to walk back from Elop's February comments and limit the damage he did to Symbian products," said Tero Kuittinen, analyst at MKM Partners."It's just a bit too late to put Humpty Dumpty back together.
+Developers are bailing out in droves," he said.

 No comments: